George Christensen to run as Senate candidate for Pauline Hanson’s One Nation

 The former federal Liberal National Party MP says One Nation approached him last year about running for the party at the 2022 federal election.

-One Nation leader Pauline Hanson and her new Senate candidate George Christensen address the media on Wednesday.
-Source: SBS
+One Nation leader Pauline Hanson and her new Senate candidate George Christensen.
+Source: AAP / Darren England

 Advertisement